-It’s great when you’ve identified your dream property, saved up enough for a deposit and are ready to start looking for a mortgage provider.
+It’s great when you’ve identified your dream property for sale in Cornwall, saved up enough for a deposit and are ready to start looking for a mortgage provider.
 However, it’s wise to do your research and make sure you know what to look out for when choosing a provider.
 Here are some tips to help you negotiate a better rate on your mortgage:

 Save so you are able to put down a bigger deposit

 If you can put down a bigger deposit, you will be more attractive to lenders, who will be able to offer you better rates.
 You will find that there is a difference in rates between a 10% deposit and a 15% deposit – or if you can put down more you’re likely to get even better rates – and in the long run you will save money on the costs.

 Make sure you have a good credit history

 A lot of lenders will look at credit history for up to six years, so it’s best to make sure that you have a perfect credit rating – even one late payment on a credit card can affect your rating.
 If there is nothing adverse in your history, you will be able to negotiate better rates, as you will have proved that you are a safe borrower.
 There are other things that can help your credit rating too, such as being on the electoral register and keeping bank accounts in credit.
 There are websites that allow you to check your credit history.